Here’s What It’s Like to Be Kim Kardashian’s Assistant

 Kim Kardashian’s executive assistant is spilling the beans on her boss.

-Stephanie Sheppard, who has been the reality star’s right-hand woman since 2012, says handling all aspects of Kardashian’s is grueling work.
-While it may seem glamorous to travel the world and appear on Keeping Up with the Kardashians now and then, Sheppard admits there is hardly any downtime when it comes to being an assistant to one of the world’s most famous faces.
+Stephanie Shepherd, who has been the reality star’s right-hand woman since 2012, says handling all aspects of Kardashian’s is grueling work.
+While it may seem glamorous to travel the world and appear on Keeping Up with the Kardashians now and then, Shepherd admits there is hardly any downtime when it comes to being an assistant to one of the world’s most famous faces.

 “Kim’s never really taken a break, you know?
 She’s the hardest working person, both her and Kanye [West],” she tells Refinery 29.
 “There was a period last year, I remember, when we literally went from New York to Miami to New York to Iceland to Los Angeles to Cuba…Cannes was in there somewhere.”